 "My own view is that the Russians will probably stall and perhaps take more time than anybody would like," Gates said in an interview broadcast Sunday.
 "I think we just need to keep the pressure and ensure that they abide by the agreement that they've signed, and do so in a timely way."

 Secretary of State Condoleezza Rice, who just wrapped up a visit to Tbilisi, also expressed skepticism about a prompt Russian withdrawal.

 "I would think that when the Russian president says that a signed cease-fire accord will mean the withdrawal of Russian forces, that Russian forces would then withdraw.
 They did not," she told Fox News on Sunday.

 "However, yet again, the Russian president has given his word, and this time, I hope he'll honor it."
 Watch President Bush on "why Georgia matters" »

 It is unclear how many people have been killed in the conflict, but various claims put the figure in the thousands.

 The U.N.
-High Commissioner for Refugees said Friday that it estimated that more than 118,000 people have been displaced by the fighting, citing statistics supplied by the Russian and Georgian governments.
+High Commissioner for Refugees said Sunday that it estimated the fighting has displaced more than 158,000 people, citing statistics from the Russian and Georgian governments.